Monads for Instantons and Bows: Conclusion

 \section{Conclusion}

 The equivalence of the monad directly producing the instanton with the monad encoded by the bow solution establishes the one-to-one correspondence between instantons and bow solutions.

 In fact, the structure of the monad itself is intimately related to the bow, with its various parts associated with bow elements.
-The vertical direction in diagram~\eqref{resolution-PQ-TN-10} corresponds to the bow interval, parameterized by $s.$ Each $\lambda$-point of the bow representation corresponds to a horizontal sequence in the monad, the ones defining the sheaves $\pP$, such as the second line in \eqref{resolution-PQ-TN-10}; each subinterval of the bow corresponds to the horizontal sequence defining the sheaves $\pQ$; finally, the `bifundamental' data corresponds also to a piece of the diagram, given for example by lines four and five of \eqref{resolution-PQ-TN-10}.
+The vertical direction in diagram~\eqref{resolution-PQ-TN-10} corresponds to the bow interval, parameterized by $s.$ Each $\lambda$-point of the bow representation corresponds to a horizontal sequence in the monad, the ones resolving a sheaf $\pP$, such as the second line in \eqref{resolution-PQ-TN-10}; each subinterval of the bow corresponds to a horizontal sequence resolving a sheaf $\pQ$; finally, the `bifundamental' data correspond also to a piece of the diagram, given for example by lines four and five of \eqref{resolution-PQ-TN-10}.
 This picture holds both for the fixed complex structure (e.g. the restriction to $\zeta= 0$) or the full twistor space description.

-Indeed, we have a decomposition of the monad diagram into ``modules'', not in the mathematical sense, but in the sense of parts or pieces, for example (\ref {resolution-twistor-PQ-TN-1}), (\ref {resolution-twistor-PQ-TN-2}), and (\ref{define-pQ2}), each saying how solutions to Nahm's equations patch together at the end of intervals, either at $\lambda_\pm$ or at the edges.
+Indeed, we have a decomposition of the monad diagram into `modules', not in the mathematical sense, but in the sense of parts or pieces, for example (\ref {resolution-twistor-PQ-TN-1}), (\ref {resolution-twistor-PQ-TN-2}), and (\ref{define-pQ2}), each saying how solutions to Nahm's equations patch together at the end of intervals, either at $\lambda_\pm$ or at the edges.

 {\it Other unitary groups:} To streamline our exposition we chose to focus our discussion on $SU(2)$ instantons on a single-centered Taub-NUT space.
 Our discussion applies directly to $U(N)$ instantons, so long as the instanton has generic holonomy at infinity, and indeed the constructions use our pieces of diagram of type (\ref {resolution-twistor-PQ-TN-1}) repeatedly, as well as one piece of type (\ref{define-pQ2}).
 In a sense, this is a hybrid of the results above and those already found in \cite{HurtubiseMurray}.